lisa-lumos/Snowflake/09-data-sharing.md

 In the target account, people who executes the `alter replication group ... refresh` command need a role with the REPLICATE privilege on the replication group.

-Recommend to schedule automatic refreshes using the REPLICATION_SCHEDULE parameter.
+Recommend to schedule automatic refreshes, using the REPLICATION_SCHEDULE parameter.

 ### Sharing Data Across Regions and Cloud Platforms (using database replication)
 Database replication is now a part of Account Replication.